 - Compassionate, Trial-Tested Defense

 Our criminal defense attorney in Daytona Beach, FL, can assist you in any criminal defense matter.
-At Buckmaster & Ellzey, we operate on the principal that you are presumed innocent and that the state bears the burden of proof regarding guilt on criminal charges.
+At Buckmaster & Ellzey, our criminal lawyers operate on the principal that you are presumed innocent and that the state bears the burden of proof regarding guilt on criminal charges.
 Our goal is to achieve the favorable outcome you deserve.

-Criminal Defense Attorneys in Daytona Beach Backed by 40+ Years' Experience You Can Rely On
+Criminal Defense Lawyers in Daytona Beach Backed by 40+ Years' Experience You Can Rely On

 Experience is an essential element to any successful defense of a criminal charge.
-In our firm, we have experience as an Assistant State Attorney, prosecuting thousands of cases in both county and circuit courts.
-This experience allows us to understand how law enforcement and prosecutors develop their cases and present them before the courts.
+In our law firm in Daytona Beach, we have experience as an Assistant State Attorney, prosecuting thousands of cases in both county and circuit courts.
+This experience allows us to understand how law enforcement and prosecutors develop their cases and present them before the courts in Daytona Beach.
 We work diligently to investigate all aspects of your case including evidence, police reports, witness statements, and the legality of the arrest itself.
-We work to get your charges dismissed or reduced.
-If needed, we are fully prepared to go to trial and fight hard for the best outcome possible in your case.
+Our attorneys work to get your criminal charges dismissed or reduced.
+If needed, we are fully prepared to go to trial and fight hard for the best outcome possible in your criminal case.

-At Buckmaster & Ellzey, our practice resolves cases involving a wide variety of offenses including:
+At Buckmaster & Ellzey, our practice resolves cases involving a wide variety of criminal offenses including:

 - Domestic violence

 - Juvenile crimes

 Many criminal offenses are punished through heavy fines, restitution, community service, parole, probation, and time spent in jail or prison.
 It is vital, therefore, that we begin work quickly on your behalf.
 Frequently, the more time we have to prepare, the better the chances are to successfully resolve the criminal charges against you.
 Get time and experienced defense on your side!